 I had a very interesting conversation with Alex, the cab driver who takes me to and from work every day.
 I asked him about his work as I am now aware of the amount of money made by the staff at WAR and it is not much.
 He likes his cab work because he is his own boss and because he makes much more than if he had a job.
 “How much more?”
 I asked.
 He can make P1500 [~$C250] per month at a job and he figures that he makes P6000 [~$C1000] per month as a cabbie.

 Upon further consideration he said it is quite a bit more since every day he eats from his take and buys some groceries for the family, at least P50 per day.
 He works most days and is on call all the time.
 Conservatively, if he works 25 days per month, so that is an additional P1250, now totalling P7250 [~$C1280] per month.
 What’s more he says, with all the sandy roads he works, he has to wash his car at least everyday including the engine just to keep the parts from seizing up and literally grinding to a halt.
-While he does it himself at home a lot, he needs a vacuum for the inside so has it done for another P40 per day.
-I consider it a work expense and do not factor it in.
+While

 The difference here with a salaried job is amazing even if you do factor in that this man is on the go for about 10 – 12 hours every day.
 This way he is making 5 times more than a possible salaried job.